Welcome to the first ever e-NABLE Community “Maker Camp!”

 The first prototypes created by the co-designers of the original design, were actually made by using everyday items that could be found around the house.
 Because one designer lived in the USA and one lived in South Africa and they were trying to collaborate on the design from 10,000 miles apart, they needed to find a way to both be able to build the prototypes from where they were and with what they had available to them!

 Both men had duct tape, leather scraps, toilet paper and paper towel tubes, surgical tubing, string, zip ties, PVC piping, hose clamps, scrap metal, rivets, fabrics and even bits and pieces of Erector sets available to them and so in order to be able to reproduce the design improvements where they were, they had to rely on those available materials to work on their design process.

-From June 19th to August 31st, 2017, we invite you to participate in our first “e-NABLE Maker Camp” where we will be asking you to make functional prototypes for upper limb devices, by only using items that you can find around your home or local community.
+We invite you and CHALLENGE YOU to participate in our first “e-NABLE Maker Camp” where we will be asking you to make functional prototypes for upper limb devices, by only using items that you can find around your home or local community.

 You may not use 3D printing for any part of your design!

 Anatomy and physiology students at Everett High School in Washington State, under the guidance of their teacher, Danielle DeLuca, created a fun project that helped to push the students along in the design process in ways that only traditional prototyping processes can seem to do!